personium/website/src/getting-started/appdev-process.md

 ![Cell Relation](assets/getting-started/cell_relation.png)

-The development of the application is done for the data subject Cell part and the application Cell part.
+The scope of the app development includes both the data subject and app Cells.

 ## Box and bar file installation